Developing Stem Cell-Derived Pancreatic Islets to Study Human Type 1 Diabetes

 Resolving a 30-year debate by locating beta cells in people with T1D that express important immune pathway gene products

-By far the greatest genetic risk for T1D is driven by the expression of immune genes called “human leukocyte antigen class II” (HLA Class II) and yet human beta cells were thought by many, not capable of expressing HLA Class II and other important genes supporting HLA Class II function.
+By far the greatest genetic risk for T1D is driven by the expression of immune genes called “human leukocyte antigen class II” (HLA Class II), and yet human beta cells were thought by many to be incapable of expressing HLA Class II and other important genes supporting HLA Class II function.
 Collaborative research in the Harlan Lab definitively showed that beta cells from individuals with T1D express these important gene products.
-Since they are immune system genes, it raised the question of whether this immune function is an important part of what T cells are seeing to trigger the autoimmune attack on beta cells.
+Since they are immune system genes, it raises the question of whether this immune function is an essential part of what T cells are seeing to trigger the autoimmune attack on beta cells.

 Creating a tool to procure single islets

-The Harlan lab feels that since diabetes is a patchy disease with varying effects on islets that have widely varied sizes and cellular composition, studying single islets will be beneficial if we can investigate them individually.
-Dr. Redick has developed techniques to separate single islets including a halo of T cells around the edge of the islet, allowing them to study the importance of that ring of immune cells.
+The Harlan lab feels that since diabetes is a patchy disease with varying effects on islets with widely varied sizes and cellular composition, studying single islets will be beneficial if we investigate them individually.
+Dr. Redick has developed techniques to separate single islets, including a halo of T cells around the edge of the islet, allowing them to study the importance of that ring of immune cells.
 They’ve developed a novel tool to punch and recover individual islets from living pancreas slices for more in-depth investigation.

 About Sam

 Sam and her husband share their home with two cats.
-She enjoys growing a garden at home, especially vegetables that aren’t available locally.
+She enjoys growing a garden at home, especially vegetables unavailable locally.
 “I’m a southerner, so we have a big okra patch, purple top turnips with the greens on,” she said.
 “All the cliches of southern food.”
-She enjoys cooking and compared it to lab work, because you follow a protocol, except “the experiment almost never fails so badly that you can’t have dinner,” she joked.
+She enjoys cooking and compares it to lab work, because you follow a protocol, except “the experiment almost never fails so badly that you can’t have dinner,” she joked.

-Sam’s favorite part of living in New England are the four seasons.
-She enjoys fall foliage, winter sports like cross country skiing, and spring & summer activities such as hiking, kayaking, cycling and other outdoor activities.
+Sam’s favorite part of living in New England is the four seasons.
+She enjoys fall foliage, winter sports like cross-country skiing, and spring and summer activities such as hiking, kayaking, cycling, and other outdoor activities.

 Favorites